 48. Black-Bellied Whistling Duck

-The Black-bellied whistling duck is a unique species of bird that can be found in the southern United States, Mexico, Central and South America.
-This small waterfowl has distinct black plumage on its belly which gives it its name.
+The Black-bellied whistling duck is a unique bird species in the southern United States, Mexico, Central and South America.
+This small waterfowl has black plumage on its belly, giving it its name.

-During breeding season these birds form monogamous pairs nesting in trees near bodies of water.
+During breeding season, these birds form monogamous pairs and nest in trees near bodies of water.

 Kingdom | Animalia |